lanhoang82/Data-Portfolio-1/5. Python - pandas - Data Manipulation/README.md

 ### Acknowledgements:
 This dataset was compiled by Rebrickable, which is a website to help identify what LEGO sets can be built given bricks and pieces from other LEGO sets.

+### Questions that this project aims to answer:

+##### Theme Analysis:

+1. Which are the top 5 themes with the most number of sets?
+2. How has the number of sets released in each of the above themes changed over time?
+3. What are the average and maximum number of pieces in sets for each of the above themes?
+4. Which themes have the highest and lowest average number of pieces per set?

+##### Parts Analysis:

+1. What are the top 10 most commonly used parts in LEGO sets?
+2. How has the availability of different parts changed over the years?
+3. Which parts are used across multiple themes, and how many themes do they appear in?
+4. What is the distribution of part categories in the dataset?

+##### Color Analysis:

+1. What are the most frequently used colors in LEGO sets?
+2. How does the color distribution differ across different themes?
+3. What is the average number of colors used in sets for each theme?
+4. How has the usage of different colors changed over the years?

+##### Set Analysis:

+1. What is the distribution of the number of pieces in LEGO sets?
+2. How does the average price of sets vary with the number of pieces?
+3. Is there a correlation between the number of pieces and the average user rating of sets?
+4. How has the average price of sets changed over time?